UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 We shouldn't have descriptions be implicit; they should be explicit.

+- Create "trophy" infrastructure.
+Players kinda need a goal; the main "goal" should be to win with all starting-items.
+However, we should also allow players to add their own goals, and run-modifiers.
+Thus, I propose a "Trophy system".
+Kinda like Isaac- Each starting-item will have a trophies to earn; they will start blacked-out, but will be filled when the player completes a certain challenge.
+In the base-game ie `lootplot.s0`, there will only be 1 trophy: "Bronze-trophy: Beat level-10" But we should support an arbitrary number of trophies for modding-purposes.
+--> note: we DO NOT need explanations for what the trophies do!!!
+We just need the visuals.

 - Destroy all shop-slots after LEVEL-10.
 This prevents the player ruining the game for themselves.